01 of 04

 Glass preparation and proper installation of the panels is important when you are building your do-it-yourself aquarium but more so when constructing a larger-sized tank.

 When applying silicone on the glass, run a continuous 1/4-inch bead with no gaps or bubbles.
-For the best bonding results, apply only as much silicone as you can work within 3 to 5 minutes because after this the silicone tends to skin over and will not bond well to the glass.
+For the best bonding results, apply only as much silicone as you can work within three to five minutes because after this the silicone tends to skin over and will not bond well to the glass.

 The supporting surface of the tank base must be very level.
 On very large aquariums this can be difficult to achieve, and self-leveling filler may be needed between the polystyrene and the base.
 This should be applied just prior to fitting the aquarium to the base so that the aquarium’s weight levels out imperfections.
 Sufficient time must be allowed for the filler to level and fully cure before the aquarium is filled with water.